 The Surprising Origins of the Vaginal Speculum

-James Marion Sims came up with the idea for the speculum in Alabama in the 1840s, after he realized he could use the handle of silver gravy spoon to spread apart the vagina of a slave woman.
+James Marion Sims came up with the idea for the speculum in Alabama in the 1840s, after he realized he could use the handle of a silver gravy spoon to spread apart the vagina of a female slave.
 That's right.

 What Everyone Should Know About Pelvic Exams

 What happens during a pelvic exam has become a taboo subject.
-So if you're still wondering, "what is a pelvic exam?" the simplest way to describe it is: an examination of the female pelvic organs that should be scheduled every few years, starting at the age of 21.
+Over a thousand people search the internet for, "what is a pelvic exam?" every month.
+The simplest way to describe the procedure is that it's an examination of the female pelvic organs that should be scheduled every few years, starting at the age of 21.

 But pelvic exams are very different than a normal, routine checkup.
 A doctor has to thoroughly examine the reproductive organs, including the uterus and ovaries, for signs of cysts, sexually transmitted infections, and more.